ministryofjustice/legal-framework-api/README.md

 A client will create a payload which will include an array of proceeding types, the API will respond with the threshold waivers for each given proceeding type

 ## Generation of API documentation
-If changes are made to files in this directory, regenerate the swagger documentation by executing `rake swag`.
+If changes are made to files in this directory, regenerate the swagger documentation by executing `rake rswag`.

 ## Running tests